hmoragrega/pubsub/README.md

 ```

 ##### Publisher handler
-Sometimes a handler will need to publish a new message after handling its own,
+Sometimes a handler will need to publish a new message after handling its own.

-you can do it own the same handler, but if you are using the standard publisher provided
+You could publish on the same handler, but if you are using the standard publisher provided
 you can use its method `Handler` that accepts handler that return a list of messages
 to be published.